Aarhus University Seal

 As a course participant, you are asked to take part in evaluating all courses.
 You will receive a link to an electronic evaluation (anonymous) on the last day of the course.

-After completing a course, you will receive your course diploma via e-mail or you can download your course diploma from PhD Course Management.
+After completing a course, you will need to register your attendance /absence.
+If you have sufficient attendance (and if you have passed the exam if relevant) you will receive your course diploma via e-mail or you can download your course diploma from PhD Course Management.

 Courses taken during research year